-- i NOTE: The default path for the mysqlbackup utility varies depending on your environment and on whether you have customized the location.
-For example, with the Ubuntu 14 deb package, the utility is installed in /usr/bin/mysqlbackup by default. - Mysqldump Path: Enter the complete path and filename for the mysqldump utility, which is used during the backup and restore process.
+- NOTE: The default path for the mysqlbackup utility varies depending on your environment and on whether you have customized the location.
+For example, with the Ubuntu 14 deb package, the utility is installed in /usr/bin/mysqlbackup by default. - Mysqldump Path or Mariadb-dump Path: Enter the complete path and filename for the mysqldump or mariadb-dump utility, which is used during the backup and restore process.
 If a default installation of MySQL was performed for the target instance, the default value might appear based on the OS in use on the MySQL Server: - Linux- or UNIX-based Server: